SNARL1/bd-mitigation-report/data/README.md

 Fields

-- `pit_tag_ref`: Unique identifier associated with an individual's PIT tag.
+- `pit_tag_ref`: Unique identifier associated with an individual frog's PIT tag.
 - `capture_swab`: Bd load (number of Bd ITS copies on swab) prior to treatment.
 - `release_swab`: Bd load (number of Bd ITS copies on swab) when released.
 - `recapture_swab`: Bd load (number of Bd ITS copies on swab) when recaptured during subsequent CMR surveys.